Handwritten Digit Classification Demo

 Testing the Model

 Now it's time to test our trained model.
-To do so, we go back to the Dataset tab.
-In the top-right corner, we open the Camera Tool.
+To do so, we go back to the Dataset tab and open the Camera Tool in the top-right corner.
 Select your camera in the drop-down menu, then click on the plus icon to add it.
-Next, you need to change the camera's resolution by clicking on the gear icon and setting the Width and Height to 128 to match the resolution of our images.
-If your camera doesn't support a resolution of 128x128, you can also select 640x480 and crop in the preview to a 20% x 27% image, so it gets about 128x128.
-We also recommend turning on Auto Exposure further down in the settings and try to increase brightness and contrast, so the paper is bright and the text on the paper is dark.
+Next, we need to change the camera's resolution by clicking on the gear icon and setting the Width and Height to 128 to match the resolution of our images.
+Please check whether your camera actually supports a resolution of 128x128.
+You can do so by going to the Capture tab of the Camera Tool and recording an image by pressing the camera button followed by the save button.
+This saves the current camera image to [selected_name]/Dataset/Train

 To test our model, we switch to the Run Model tab.
 In the drop-down menu in the top-left corner, we can select our trained model.
 We also need to select our camera in the top-right corner.
 Afterwards we click on the play-button on the top-left of the image to run the model.
 The predicted class will be shown on the bottom-right.
 You'll get the best results if you write your numbers on a white piece of paper without any markings and use a black pen with a thick line width.